clbarnes/fibsem_export/README.md

 Then, modify the `config/config.json` file, with help from `config/README.md` (not all fields are documented, as some are fairly self-explanatory).
 If you *need* multiple configurations in one place, you can copy the JSON file and change the name in `fibsem_registration.py`, but I recommend against it.

+### First use

+Ensure that the JSON configuration file's `"viewAlignment"` is set to `true` the first time you run it.
+This is necessary to produce some intermediate artifacts the export will later rely on.
+You will probably also want to ensure that `"n5"."exportN5` is `false` for this run, even if you are just re-running a previously successful configuration.

 Use [FIJI](https://imagej.net/software/fiji/)'s python script runner to run `fibsem_registration.py`.

-Modify the JSON configuration file if any parameters need tweaking.
+Modify the config file if any parameters need tweaking.

 ### Finalising